Francesca Gino

-Francesca Gino (born April 18, 1978) is an Italian behavioral scientist who formerly served as Tandon Family Professor of Business Administration at Harvard Business School (HBS), with her research focusing on "honesty and ethical behavior".
-After an investigation by Harvard concluded that she had falsified data in her research, she faced disciplinary actions.
-In June 2023, she was put on unpaid administrative leave from her position as a tenured professor at Harvard Business School, stripped of her title, and removed from her post as the head of the Unit of Negotiation, Organizations and Markets (NOM) at Harvard Business School.
+Francesca Gino (born 1978) is an Italian behavioral scientist who served as tenured Tandon Family Professor of Business Administration at Harvard Business School (HBS), focusing on "honesty and ethical behavior".
+After an investigation concluded in 2023 she had falsified research data, she was put on unpaid administrative leave, stripped of her title, and removed from her post as the head of the Unit of Negotiation, Organizations and Markets (NOM).
 Harvard revoked her tenure and fired her in May 2025.

 Early life and education

 She was raised in Tione di Trento, Italy.
 She received a bachelor's degree from the University of Trento in Trento, Italy, in 2001, and then a master's degree and a doctorate from Sant'Anna School of Advanced Studies in Pisa, Italy, in 2004.
 During these studies, she came to Harvard Business School as a visiting fellow, and stayed on as a postdoctoral fellow after completing her doctorate (2004−06).